crowdproperty/progression-framework/frameworks/engineering/backend.md

         exampleCriteria:
           - criteria: "Implements services or libraries that require a deep level of domain knowledge"
             examples:
-              - "Mastercard message parsing"
-              - "Credit decisioning"
+              - "KYC checks"
-              - "CASS scheduling"
+              - "Banking providers"
-              - "Google Pay"
+              - "CRM platforms"
           - criteria: "Makes contributions to library code or core services"
             examples:
               - "Bug fixes, small improvements; things that don’t result in a major change in the public API"